bearswang/RoboWET/README.md

 # wireless-power-transmission
-Nonlinear energy harvesting model and beamforming optimization
+Nonlinear energy harvesting model and autonomous vehicle charger

 The WangXiaHuangWuTWC17.rar is the Marlab code for:
 S Wang, M Xia, K Huang, YC Wu,